fboender/scriptform/doc/MANUAL.md

     ProxyPassReverse /scriptform/ http://localhost:8000/

 Make sure the path ends in a slash!
 (That's what the redirect is for).
+Otherwise, you may encounter the following error:

+    +  TypeError: index() got an unexpected keyword argument 'form_name'

 ## <a name="form_config">Form config (JSON) files</a>